epfl-ada/ada-2023-project-charisma/README.md

  - *Emotion Correlation Analysis*:
        - We checked for any correlations between the emotions (sadness, anger, fear, joy, love and surprise) portrayed by different movies and found out that none of the emotions were strongly correlated with another one.
 Accordingly, we decided to go ahead with all the 6 emotions for the analysis in the next step.
  - *Analysis of the Emotions and the Relationships between the Time Series of Emotions and Music*:
-       - We zoomed in on the 2 cinematic powerhouses where music and movies gel together: India and the United States of America (USA).
-These nations, which were the top 2 countries in our dataset, served as the focal points for our in-depth emotion and time series analysis.
-Our dataset of movies, music and emotions contained 3381 Indian movies and American movies
+       - We zoomed in on the 2 cinematic powerhouses India and the United States of America (USA).
+Our dataset of movies, music and emotions contained 3381 Indian movies and American movies.
        - We visualized and analyzed the emotions portrayed by movies across the top 5 genres for both the 2 countries using violin plots.
        - We conducted a time series analysis of the music features across the years for movies in the top 5 genres for both the 2 countries.
        - We analyzed the long term relationship (cointegration) between the time series of emotions and music features across the years for the top 5 movie genres for both the 2 countries using the augmented Engle-Granger two-step cointegration test.
 The null hypothesis is of no cointegration between the 2 time series while the alternative hypothesis is that they are cointegrated, i.e., their linear combination is I(1).
 We analyzed the interesting findings from these cointegration tests.